adrianensis/ThiefEngine/README.md

 ## About this project

->This Game Engine is developed as Degree's Final Project and it is written in Javascript, WebGL and GLSL.
+>This Game Engine is developed as end-of-degree and it is written in Javascript, WebGL and GLSL.
 The engine is written from scratch (I'm not crazy, please trust me).

 >The goal of this project is to serve as Portfolio, proving that I really have certain game programming related knowledge.